platformsh/platformsh-docs/sites/platform/src/add-services/headless-chrome.md

 {{% description %}}

-You can interact with the `headless-chrome` service container using Puppeteer, a Node.js library that provides an API to control Chrome over the DevTools Protocol.
+You can interact with the `chrome-headless` service container using Puppeteer, a Node.js library that provides an API to control Chrome over the DevTools Protocol.

 Puppeteer can be used to generate PDFs and screenshots of web pages, automate form submission, and test your project's UI.
 You can find out more information about using Puppeteer on [GitHub](https://github.com/GoogleChrome/puppeteer) or in their [documentation](https://pptr.dev/).